-Personas are among the most useful methods in user-centred product design.
-They make the results of user research readily available, thus becoming an important piece of a good user experience.
+Personas are among the most practical and flexible tools in human-centered product design.
+They make user research results tangible and are therefore important building blocks on the way to a good user experience.

 What are personas?